 Shooting with Remo voice-activated remote or Smart Remote:

 Fusion can be controlled by Remo or Smart Remote.
 Remo is both a shutter and voice activated remote.
+It does not have a button for changing modes, but you can use voice command to take a photo or video.
 Smart Remote is a remote with a display and offers the same controls as the Fusion itself.
 Smart Remote has a range of up to 180 meters (600 feet) and can control up to 50 cameras simultaneously.
 However, unlike Remo, it does not have voice control.
 Both remote shutters are waterproof to 10 meters.
 For sports, I prefer to use the Remo.
 For more controlled environments, I prefer to use Smart Remote.

 Shooting with a phone:

-As of January 18 2018, GoPro Fusion is compatible with both iPhone and Android (.
-Hopefully, the Android version of the Fusion app will be available in the future.
+As of January 18 2018, GoPro Fusion is compatible with both iPhone and Android.
+However, the Android version cannot share photos or videos to social media, as of February 2018.
 The Fusion’s app is the same GoPro Capture app for GoPro Hero.

 Exposure controls: if you want to control the exposure, you tap on the settings (wrench icon), and in the next screen, activate Protune.
 This allows you to specify the exposure compensation and the ISO limit.
 For video, the ISO limit is 6400.
 For photo the limit is 800.
 However, it seems you cannot control the shutter speed in normal photo mode.
 In Night Photo or Time Lapse mode, you can select the shutter speed from Auto (up to 2 seconds), 2, 5, 10, 20, or 30 seconds.
 There is no self-timer.

 Some smartphones can stitch photos and videos from the Fusion using the GoPro app.
-An iPhone 6 can’t stitch but an iPhone 5 SE can stitch, up to 4K resolution in .mp4 format.
+An iPhone 6 can’t stitch but an iPhone 5 SE can stitch, up to 4K resolution in .mp4 format (with simplified template-based stitching).
 There are simple controls such as for trimming the video, and sharing the video to Facebook or YouTube.
-I was surprised that the video didn’t take very long to stitch, yet the stitching quality was decent, and the stitched video was stabilized.
+I was surprised that the video didn’t take very long to stitch, yet the stitching quality was somewhat decent, and the stitched video was stabilized.